ShreyaKapoor18/biomed_images_metadb/README.md

 ## Running the Application
 Run the following directories in a Sequential order:
-1. CommandLineInterface:
+1. <br>CommandLineInterface<.br>
     - The application should take several command line parameters.Example: --import takes an image file name. --print is an option that prints all meta information on the screen without doing anything more.
-2. SQLite
+2. <br>SQLite</br>
+    - This application helps the user to create database objects and interact with them.
+The user can provide a directory on which a database object can be based.
+This directory should contain image files (.jpg, .jpeg or .png) and corresponding metadata files (.txt) carrying the same file name.
+The images are stored in the database along with the corresponding metadata.
-3. RestfulAPI
+3. <br>RestfulAPI</br>
 ## Note
-Each task folder has it's own readme that describes what the project actually does.
+Each directory folder has it's own readme that describes what the project actually does.

 ## Built With